Mtaahir-03/AdventureLogger---Assigment-4/README.md

 ### Advanced Features
 - **iCloud Sync**: Automatically sync your adventures across all your Apple devices
+- **Siri Integration**: Add places and log current location using voice commands
+  - "Hey Siri, add a place to AdventureLogger"
+  - "Hey Siri, log my current location in AdventureLogger"
+- **Widgets**: Live home screen widgets showing your latest adventures
+- **Share Extension**: Import places from Safari, Photos, and other apps
-- **Location Search**: Search for places by name without needing exact coordinates
+- **Location Search**: Search for places by name with automatic map pinning
 - **Smart Search**: Use keywords and partial names to find places intelligently
 - **Modern UI Design**: Beautiful gradient cards, glassmorphism effects, and smooth animations
 - **Dark Mode**: Fully adaptive design that works perfectly in light and dark modes